birc-stormtroopers/bit-manipulation/README.md

 }
 ```

+The shift in `ones` has to be a logical shift.
+If the carry bit ends up in the leftmost position of of `x ^ carried`, an arithmetic shift will pull a one down from the left, and then the expression will not work.

 Of course, we only get `None` on zero input or an overflow, but we might be out of sets before then.
-If you know how
+If you know how many sets you have in total, just stop when `next_set()` returns a higher number.